MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core.md

 To complete this tutorial, you need:

-- Visual Studio.
+- Visual Studio installed.
 Visit the [Visual Studio downloads page](https://visualstudio.microsoft.com/downloads/?cid=learn-onpage-download-tutorial-create-csharp-aspnetcore-web-app-page-cta) for a free version.
 For more information about upgrading to the latest Visual Studio release, see [Visual Studio updates](../../install/update-visual-studio.md).
 - The **ASP.NET and web development** workload installed.
 To verify or install this workload in Visual Studio, select **Tools** > **Get Tools and Features**.
 For more information, see [Change workloads or individual components](../../install/modify-visual-studio.md#change-workloads-or-individual-components).

 ## Create a project